mmocny/inp-workshop/README.md

   - If I'm lucky, I may not click while the long task is running.
   - Such "random" sneezes can be a nightmare to debug when they only sometimes cause issues.

 First Input Delay (FID) would measure such issues, only for the first interaction.

 Basically: How often is the page "sneezing" during load, for long enough to affect responsiveness?
+But this is not all that affects responsiveness...